qbead/qbeadWebsite/content/book/tilt.md

 from the sensation of being pulled by gravity, so this same sensor also reports Earth's gravity.

+Before jumping into the rest of this adventure, upload the tilt sensor code from `Examples → SpinWearables → Tilt_Sensor →  Simple`, and see what happens when you move the SpinWheel around!

+<figure><video src="/images/bookpics/preloaded_tilt3.mp4" muted autoplay playsinline loop></video><figcaption>   </figcaption></figure>

 ::: further-reading
 The indistinguishability of gravity and acceleration is a fascinating topic that has puzzled scientists and physics students for centuries.
 It even inspired Einstein to work on his general theory of relativity!
 You can learn more about it in our [lesson on inertia and free fall](/inertia).
 :::

+Now, let's dive into how exactly the tilt sensor you just experimented with works.

 ## Measuring Gravity in Two Dimensions